Kong/unirest-net/README.md

 # Unirest for .Net

-Unirest is a set of lightweight HTTP libraries available in multiple languages.
+Unirest is a set of lightweight HTTP libraries available in multiple languages, built and maintained by the [Mashape team](https://github.com/Mashape).

 This is a port of the Java library to .NET.